surizom/enhanced-all-settled/README.md

 - Better mapping to failure reasons (in the classic node implementation, errors instantiated with the Error constructor are mapped to `reason: false`, which is not very helpful)

+- Optional logging of the entire stack of errors for better debugging

 # Roadmap

 Add options for :